ollipal/sshkeyboard/README.md

 The only keyboard event callback library that works in _all_ Unix environments.

+It is suitable even when used through an [SSH](https://en.wikipedia.org/wiki/Secure_Shell) connection (hence the name), when using with headless computers/servers, or for example inside Windows Subsystem for Linux (WSL 2).

+One good use case is controlling some Raspberry Pi based robot or RC car through SSH.
+Note that this library can also be used locally without an SSH connection.

 It does not depend on X server, uinput, root access (sudo) or any external dependencies.

-This means it is suitable even when taking a [SSH](https://en.wikipedia.org/wiki/Secure_Shell) connection (hence the name), when using with headless computers/servers, or for example inside Windows Subsystem for Linux (WSL 2).

-One good use case is adding keyboard input callbacks while having a SSH connection to Raspberry Pi.
-Note that this library can also be used locally without a SSH connection.

 Supports [asyncio](https://docs.python.org/3/library/asyncio.html) and
 sequential/concurrent callback modes.
 For Python 3.6+.